outbound-pt/maraoz.github.io/road-to-agi.md

 ⬜ AI that can convince other humans or AIs of their new ideas.
 ⬜ AI that can coordinate huge amounts of (maybe all?) humans.
 (AGI as new world order)

+### Cross-Domain Intelligence
+⬜ Robot that can shoe a horse, removing the animal from stall, removing old shoes, preparing hooves and shoeing it whilst keeping the animal calm (Emotional/Empathic and Physical intelligence).

 Have improvement ideas for the roadmap?
 Solved one of the challenges?
 [Suggest a change on GitHub!](https://github.com/maraoz/maraoz.github.io/edit/master/road-to-agi.md)